Thoregon/thoregon.tru4D/doc/spec.md

     - defines a section of another context
         - can be imagined simmilar to GraphQL, but can also reuse behavior
     - In addition, the bounded context can be composed of several other contexts
+    - allow view with different structure to the base context like GraphQL/supergraph
 - Aggregates
     - comarable to a transaction (microservice)
     - Actor